NWilson/netlogind/FUNCTIONALITY.md

 _On Solaris, Mac OS X, and FreeBSD:_ The kernel also assigns an auid to processes.
 It should be set through the BSM audit API (see `setaudit_addr`).
 The API has some differences on different platforms:
 * Very old platforms, pre-IPv6, use `setaudit`, a narrower variant of the API.
 * Solaris's `auditinfo_addr_t` has no `ai_flags` field.
 Be aware that setting the four fields in the Solaris documentation will not completely initialise the structure in the OpenBSM implementation.
 For portability, call `getaddr_info` and then modify the relevant fields.
+* Some fields are not relevant for general applications, such as the terminal id.
+Set this to `AU_IPv4` and 0.0.0.0.
-* On Mac OS X, the kernel will give you a uniquely-generate session id if the `ai_asid` field is set to `AU_ASSIGN_ASID`.
+* On Mac OS X, the kernel will give you a uniquely-generated session id if the `ai_asid` field is set to `AU_ASSIGN_ASID`.
 On other platforms, generate one yourself to create a new audit session (eg. `getpid()` or `getsid()`).
+* If the audit subsystem is not present, Solaris returns `EINVAL` to BSM calls; on the systems using OpenBSM, it's `ENOSYS` as expected.

 ### _Solaris:_ `contract`(4)

-*Work in progress*
+**Work in progress**

-Create a new contract for processes launched from a daemon. otherwise, critical events in one user's session could result in all users' sessions being killed.
+Create a new contract for processes launched from a daemon.
+Otherwise, critical events in one user's session could result in all users' sessions being killed.

 _See example:_ ["Creating subprocesses in new contracts on Solaris 10"](http://blog.devork.be/2011/02/creating-subprocesses-in-new-contracts.html), Floris Bruynooghe